 Real, genuine science, as opposed to Christian ‘Science’, is the quest for knowledge.
 This is knowledge gained through research, observation, verification, and duplication of results.
 The scientific method is a rigorous and well-accepted way to acquire and verify new knowledge that has its roots in the emergence of science itself in ancient Egypt and Greece, and evolved into its present form during the 17th and 18th centuries.1

-Science evolves as new knowledge comes to light.
+Science evolves as new knowledge comes to light, so yes, advice changes and shifts.
+That’s how it is supposed to work.
 This is good, not bad–as Christian Scientists would have you believe.
 Christian Science has not changed or evolved since 1910 when its founder, Mary Baker Eddy, died.
 Science (the real kind) is “a systematic enterprise that builds and organizes knowledge in the form of testable explanations and predictions about the universe.”3 Christian Science is not a science.
 At the most, it’s a philosophy.
 It doesn’t seek knowledge.
-It claims to have all knowledge.
+It claims to have all knowledge (that in and of itself negates any legitimate claim to be a science).
 That’s a lofty claim nobody is entitled to make, and no true scientist would ever make such a claim.

 - “Ontario scientist thinks old drugs could become our new antibiotics” (CBC News).